Jorgeromeu/texcomp/README.md

 The goal is for this to be the simplest way to get started writing a GUI app in Rust.

-You can compile your app natively or for the web, and share it using Github Pages.
+You can compile your app natively or for the web, and tex_comp it using Github Pages.

 ## Getting started